About Us/Contact Us

 An outstanding entrepreneurship curriculum taught by an excellent faculty has helped make our academic program one of the finest in the nation.
 In addition, our expanding outreach programs enable us to help more people to succeed.
 Rothman programs at a glance

-Timur Pakay, Assistant Director
+Timur Pakay, Executive Director

-Timur Pakay is Assistant Director of the Rothman Institute of Innovation and Entrepreneurship and joins the Institute from the Paris-based International School of Management at their location in New York.
+Timur Pakay is Executive Director of the Rothman Institute of Innovation and Entrepreneurship and joins the Institute from the Paris-based International School of Management at their location in New York.
 He has experience coordinating business programs for international students, developing strong relationships with companies ranging from start-ups to the Fortune 500 level, advising graduate students on academic and career planning, and working on a rebranding project for ISM.
 Timur received his BA in French from Boston College and his MA in Government and Politics from St. John’s University.
 A member of the Hospitality Sales and Marketing Association International, Timur resides in Irvington, NY with his wife and son.
-Timur is responsible for all outreach and recognition programs such as Veterans Launching Ventures, the CEO Innovation Lecture and other innovation programs, and the Female Entrepreneur Lecture series.
+Timur is responsible for all outreach and recognition programs such as Veterans Launching Ventures, the Family Business Forum, the CEO Innovation Lecture and other innovation programs, and the Female Entrepreneur Lecture series.
 In addition, Timur will oversee changes to the programs targeting high school students as the Rothman Institute seeks to deepen its relationship with future Silberman College of Business students